How to Become a Financial Planner

 I love being a financial planner and if you like helping others significantly enhance their lives, you will too.

 Start off by taking care of the basic requirements.
 Always think about how to market your services, put your clients above yourself and keep learning.
-That’s how to become a financial planner, if you ask me.
+That’s how to be a successful financial planner, if you ask me.

 If you’re a financial planner, was your career path different?
 What would you add?